davidliyutong/ingress-authproxy/README.md

 -   ✅ Control access to K8S ingress resources
 -   🔑 Access policies based on Ladon
--   🔌 A manaagement frontend UI that is powered by Vuetify
+-   🔌 A management frontend UI that is powered by Vuetify
 -   😀 Self-serviced password reset

 ## Architecture

 The Ingress Authproxy contains a frontend and a backend.
-The frontend is an nginx server that serves at the following routes:
+The frontend is an nginx server that serves the following routes:

 | Route            | Description                                  |
 | ---------------- | -------------------------------------------- |